jigx-com/jigx-docs-examples/docs/Data Providers/Microsoft Azure SQL/Update a customer _UPDATE_.md

           entity: customers
           # The name of the Jigx function used to save the data to Azure SQL.
           function: create-customer
-          # Set the function parameters to values of the controls on the form.
+          # Set the parameters to values of the controls on the form.
-          functionParameters:
+          parameters:
             CustomerId: =@ctx.jig.inputs.custId
             FirstName: =@ctx.components.FirstName.state.value
             LastName: =@ctx.components.LastName.state.value